ibrahimelhadeg/blog/source/_posts/build-production-web-app-part-4.md

 [Go To Part 1](https://zachgoll.github.io/blog/2019/build-production-web-app-part-1/)

-In this part, we will be completing the software architecture portion of the design document introduced in the previous post.
+In this part, we will be completing the software [architecture portion of the design document](http://zachgoll.github.io/blog/2019/build-production-web-app-part-3/#Architectural-Design) introduced in the previous post.

 ## Introduction

 In this post, we will answer the following 3 questions:

-**1. Why do we need a software architecture?**
+1. **Why do we need a software architecture?**
-**2. What architectures are available, and how do we choose one?**
+2. **What architectures are available, and how do we choose one?**
-**3. How do we actually build our chosen architecture?**
+3. **How do we actually build our chosen architecture?**

 If you are a self-taught developer, new to the industry, or something of the sort, the concept of "software architecture" is intimidating.
 Enterprise architects get paid lots of money to do what they do because **architecting a quality software is difficult and requires experience**.